IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 Kubernetes uses lots of different controllers which each manage one aspect of the cluster.
 To align the current state with the desired state, the `kube-controller-manager` iterates through a set of controllers (Deployment controller, Job controller, etc.) in an infinite loop that detects how current state is different from desired state and adjusts current state to eliminate (attempt to eliminate) those differences.

 Controllers can act on core resources such as deployments or services, which are typically part of the Kubernetes controller manager in the control plane, or can watch and manipulate user-defined custom resources.
 The user-defined custom resources are what an operator helps manage.
-More on this soon.

 ## What are operators?
 [Operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) are extensions to Kubernetes that make use of custom resources to manage applications and their